 K. Lorrel Manning

 MFA, Columbia University.
 BFA, University of Georgia.
 Award-winning filmmaker and theatre artist.
 Film festivals and awards include: South By Southwest (World premiere, Narrative competition); Hamptons Film Festival (New York premiere); Discovery Award & Best Actor Award, Rhode Island International Film Festival; Audience Award–Best Feature, Oldenburg International Film Festival; Jury Award–Best Film, Beaufort International Film Festival; David Horowitz Media Literacy Award, Santa Fe Indie Film Festival; Best Film, North Country Film Festival; Best Film, Peace On Earth Film Festival; Opening Night Film, Kansas City Film Festival; Voice Award, Nominee.
 As a theatre director and playwright, Manning has worked extensively Off-Broadway and Off-Off Broadway.
 Most recently, he wrote, directed, and starred in the critically-acclaimed Off-Broadway play AWAKE, which received its world premiere at the Barrow Group Theatre Company.
-Other recent theatre directing work includes: a new, critically-acclaimed adaptation of Henrik Ibsen’s An Enemy of the People (co-written with Seth Barrish) and John Yearley’s The Unrepeatable Moment.
-Manning is currently developing his second feature film, a television series, and a full-length documentary on young Cameroonian painter Ludovic Nkoth.
+On the film front, Manning recently directed the short film THE RED SHOE, and is in heavy development for his second feature film, SHEILA & THE PUNK ROCK.
 SLC, 2018–

 Filmmaking and Moving Image Arts